abdul-omar-sd/resume/README.md

 abdul.omarm9@gmail.com | 858-232-5910 | Houston, TX

 ## Summary
-Detail-oriented software engineer with 5+ years of experience in full-stack development.
-Skilled in developing, testing, and deploying web applications with a focus on user experience and scalability.
+A software engineer with over 3 years of professional experience.
+I have significant experience in designing, developing and deploying sofware solutions in cloud-native environments.
+I am proficient in programming languages such as Python and Typescript (amongst others) as well as modern frameworks such as Django and React.
+My experience includes building and deploying robust scalable applications using microservices architecture using Docker, Kubernetes and leveraging infrastructure as a code tools like terraform.

 ## Experience
 - ### Software Engineer II | Company Name | Start Date - End Date